qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 Find projection
 ---------------
-Allows creation of a shortlist of possible candidate coordinate reference systems for a layer with an unknown projection.
+Creates a shortlist of candidate coordinate reference systems, for instance for a layer with an unknown projection.

-The expected area which the layer should reside in must be specified via the target area parameter.
-Additionally, the coordinate reference system for this target area must also be set.
+The area that the layer is expected to cover must be specified via the target area parameter.
+The coordinate reference system for this target area must be known to QGIS.

-The algorithm operates by testing the layer's extent in every known reference system and listing any in which the bounds would fall near the target area if the layer was in this projection.
+The algorithm operates by testing the layer's extent in every known reference system and then listing any for which the bounds would be near the target area if the layer was in this projection.

 Parameters
 ..........

 ``Input layer`` [vector: any]
   Layer with unknown projection.

 ``Target area for layer`` [extent]
-  This is the area in which the layer is expected to be.
+  The area that the layer covers.
+  The options for specifying the extent are:

+    * Use Canvas Extent
+    * Select Extent on Canvas
+    * Use Layer Extent

+  It is also possible to provide the extent coordinates directly (xmin, xmax, ymin, ymax).

 ``Target area CRS`` [crs]
   Choose the target CRS of the target area selected.

 Outputs
 .......

 ``CRS candidates`` [table]
   The algorithm writes a table with all the CRS (EPSG codes) of the matching criteria.